Tungrj/ecosystem/README.md

 ## 🧠 Tools & Libraries Used

 All quantitative analyses were conducted using **R**.
 TF-IDF scores were calculated using `tidytext::bind_tf_idf`, which helped identify terms unique to different stakeholder groups.
 Alluvial plots were generated with `ggalluvial:: geom_alluvium` to visualize the flow and distribution of themes across roles or categories.

+---

+## ⚠️ Disclaimer
+The code in this repository is intended to demonstrate logic and structure only.
+It may not produce accurate or meaningful results if run, as it uses a dummy dataset for illustration purposes.